dunkelrot/doc-CC/README.md

 ## For what is it good for?

-The DC-Client provides a simple UI to generate document codes (or document names) for documents (or files).
+The DC-Client provides a simple UI to generate document codes (or document names) for documents/files.
 It is a pretty common requirement in large capital projects to generate consistent document/file names which follow certain rules.
 This application helps the user to accomplish this task.

-The DC-Client is a generic UI which requires a rules-server that provides a JSON structure which describes how the document code is generated.
+The DC-Client is a generic UI which requires a rules-server that provides a JSON structure which describes how the document code gets generated.

 ![Picture](./image.png)